elucian/bee/syntax/structure.md

 ### Program Execution

 When a program is executed the driver is located and executed first.
-If a program do not have a "driver" file it can not be executed nor compiled into an executable file.
+If a program do not have a "driver", it can not be executed nor compiled into an executable file.

 * A #driver is the program main entry point.
 It is executed only once;
-* A #library usually do not contain rogue statements do not have parameters;
+* A #library do not contain rogue statements and do not have parameters;
-* An #aspect can be executed multiple times using "play" statement;
+* An #aspect can contain rogue statements that are executed using "play";

-One library is loaded only once.
-If a library is imported in many aspects and contain rogue statements these are executed when the library is imported.
-So these statement if they exist will "initialize" the library.

 ### Aspect Execution

 A large program can have multiple _aspects_.
 The driver control the execution of aspects in specified order top down.
 Before execution of different aspects the driver can interact with the user to ask for input.
-After playing one or more aspects the driver who can report the results or a provide a summary feedback.
+After playing one or more aspects the driver can report results or a provide feedback.

 **properties**

 * An aspect can be executed once or multiple times;
-* One aspect of a problem is executed using keyword _resolve_;
+* One aspect of a problem is executed using keyword _play_;
 * An aspect can receive parameters and can produce results;
 * An aspect is always executed synchronously, not in parallel;
 * An aspect can not be used in expressions except unpacking or assignment;
-* An aspect can be terminated early using silent:"exit" or "fail" with error;
+* An aspect can be terminated early using:"exit" or "fail";
-* Using "halt" in aspect cause the program to stop immediately with error.
+* Using "halt" in aspect cause the program to stop immediately.

 **pattern**

 ```
 -- declare an alias for an aspect file
-load aspect_name := $pro.src.file_name.bee
+load $pro.src.file_name.bee

 -- play when aspect do not have any result:
 play aspect_name(parameter_list)